Answered Mostly B: Fantasy

 Ever since his dad left, David Cray has had anger issues.
 So after he beats up school bully Jake Bragg, his mom grounds him in their creepy new house.
 Bored, David discovers a secret room with an old-fashioned desk, a chest, and a carving of a raven.
 Suddenly he’s having strange dreams about the room and the house, and violence seems to follow him wherever he goes.
 Who is the Raven who is taking responsibility for these violent pranks?
 And why do the pranks resemble Poe’s stories?

 It’s been two years since Peter Nimble and Sir Tode rescued the kingdom of HazelPort.
 In that time, they have traveled far and wide in search of adventure.
-Now they have been summoned by Professor Cake for a new mission: To find a twelve-year-old bookmender named Sophie Quire.
+Now they have been summoned by Professor Cake for a new mission: To find a 12-year-old book mender named Sophie Quire.
 Sophie knows little beyond the four walls of her father’s bookshop, where she repairs old books and dreams of escaping the confines of her dull life.
 But when a strange boy and his talking cat/horse companion show up with a rare and mysterious book, she finds herself pulled into an adventure beyond anything she has ever read.

 Listen!
 For I sing of Owen Thorskard: valiant of heart, hopeless at algebra, last in a long line of legendary dragon slayers.
 Though he had few years and was not built for football, he stood between the town of Trondheim and creatures that threatened its survival.
 There have always been dragons.
 As far back as history is told, men and women have fought them, loyally defending their villages.
 Dragon slaying was a proud tradition.
 But dragons and humans have one thing in common: an insatiable appetite for fossil fuels.
 From the moment Henry Ford hired his first dragon slayer, no small town was safe.
 Dragon slayers flocked to cities, leaving more remote areas unprotected.
 Such was Trondheim’s fate until Owen Thorskard arrived.
-At sixteen, with dragons advancing and his grades plummeting, Owen faced impossible odds—armed only with a sword, his legacy, and the classmate who agreed to be his bard.
+At 16, with dragons advancing and his grades plummeting, Owen faced impossible odds—armed only with a sword, his legacy, and the classmate who agreed to be his bard.
 Listen!
 I am Siobhan McQuaid.
 I alone know the story of Owen, the story that changes everything.
 Listen!